Microchip-MPLAB-Harmony/reference_apps/apps/pic32cm_mc00_cnano/pic32cmmc_smart_appliance_control/readme.md

 -  Based on the command received from the MBD application, the fan will be controlled.

 ## Comments:
-- This application is developed by modifying **"drv_bm71.c"** file.
-If you need to reconfigure or regenerate this demo using the MHC, make sure you don't replace this file.
-This issue is expected to be fixed in a future Harmony release.
 - This application demo builds and works out of box by following the instructions above in "Running the Demo" section.
 If you need to enhance/customize this application demo, you need to use the MPLAB Harmony v3 Software framework.
 Refer links below to setup and build your applications using MPLAB Harmony.
 	- [How to Setup MPLAB Harmony v3 Software Development Framework](https://www.microchip.com/mymicrochip/filehandler.aspx?ddocname=en1000821)
 	- [How to Build an Application by Adding a New PLIB, Driver, or Middleware to an Existing MPLAB Harmony v3 Project](http://ww1.microchip.com/downloads/en/DeviceDoc/How_to_Build_Application_Adding_PLIB_%20Driver_or_Middleware%20_to_MPLAB_Harmony_v3Project_DS90003253A.pdf)